se-edu/learningresources/contents/go/Go.md

     value int // its value
 }
 ```
-Running `$ gofmt` in the same directory as the source file will line up comments and correct the source code's indentation:
+Running `$ go fmt` in the same directory as the source file will line up comments and correct the source code's indentation:

 ```go
 type T struct {